 There is an allowance for income-related expenses.
 Typical expenses that fall into this category would be expenditure for commuting to work.
-There is a lump-sum allowance of 920 euros per year (1,000 euros per year from 2011 on) that is applied in case income from employment (yem) exceeds 920 euros (1,000 from 2011 on) and the tax unit does not claim higher expenses.
+There is a lump-sum allowance 1,000 euros per year that is applied in case income from employment (yem) exceeds 1,000 euros and the tax unit does not claim higher expenses.